 Journalism and public relations are now in a digital age – which is why our BA (Hons) Journalism with Public Relations course has been designed to fuse together both new and traditional practices.
 You’ll learn how to research, write, and edit features for online and print platforms, and develop the skills you need to work in the world of PR.

-What’s more, you’ll be based in our state-of-the-art campus at MediaCity, with access to cutting-edge facilities and within close proximity to global organisations such as the BBC and ITV, as well as smaller independent creative industries and PR agencies.
+What’s more, you’ll be based in our state-of-the-art campus at MediaCity, with access to cutting-edge facilities and close to global organisations such as the BBC and ITV, as well as smaller independent creative industries and PR agencies.
 After you graduate from this journalism course, you’ll be ready to hit the ground running as a professional, armed with an arsenal of multimedia and digital skills – making a real impact from the off.

 Contact us